 Troop Program Resources

 Try to get to roundtable and/or position specific training before much more time goes by.
-Also you need to plan elections for your junior leaders.
+Also you need to plan elections for your youth leaders.
 So let’s get to week three:

 This week get them to start leading the meeting, because you and the other adults are going to be busy with this week’s hike.